oschrenk/notes/quotes.md

 T. S. Eliot

 <blockquote lang="en">
-<p lang="en">When you don&#8217;t create things, you become defined by your tastes rather than ability.
+<p lang="en">When you don't create things, you become defined by your tastes rather than ability.
 Your tastes only narrow &amp; exclude people.
 So create.</p>
 </blockquote>

 @\_why